28 Free things to do in Hilton Head, SC & Budget Tips

 How to Get Around Hilton Head on a Budget

-The cheapest way to get around Hilton Head is by walking, but make sure you wear proper footwear.
+Walking is the cheapest way to get around Hilton Head, but make sure you wear proper footwear.

-The Breeze is a public trolley that will get you around for only $1 no matter where you get off, but make sure you pay in exact change.
+The Breeze is a public trolley that will get you around for a flat-free cost, no matter where you get off, but make sure you pay in exact change.

-This trolley runs until around midnight on weekends and 10:30 p.m. on weeknights but is not available to ride until around noon.
+This trolley runs until around midnight on weekends and 10:30 p.m. on weeknights but cannot ride until around noon.

 For a free option, consider The Sea Pines Trolley, which picks guests up at trolley stations.